Work With Us

 The University of British Columbia’s Faculty of Management, located at the Okanagan campus, invites applications for a Sessional instructor position to teach the following course during Term 1 of the 2025-26 academic year.

-A PhD in Business or Management is preferred.
+A PhD or PhD (ABD) in Finance is preferred.
 A master’s degree in management or related fields is required.
-The candidate will have a broad knowledge of business and management subjects, including leadership, and have demonstrated excellence in teaching.
-The candidate would ideally have relevant and extensive working experience in operations management, supply chain management, or operations research.
+The candidate will have a broad knowledge of business and management subjects, including comprehensive knowledge of optimization, linear programming, probability, random variable and simulation.
+The candidate will have demonstrated excellence in teaching.
+The candidate would ideally have relevant working experience in the same areas of expertise.

 The ideal candidate will have demonstrated excellence in and commitment to undergraduate teaching, ability to work independently, effective communication skills, the promise of educational development, and proven potential for creating innovative instructional environments in the undergraduate classroom for management/business students.
 Experience in curriculum development, course design, and other initiatives that advance the University’s ability to excel in its teaching and learning mandate is also an asset.